-The DRA includes provisions that require all healthcare providers receiving at least \$5 million in annual Medicaid payments to establish written policies for all employees, contractors and agents that provide detailed information about:

-- the federal False Claims Act (31 U.S.C.
-3729-3733)

-- applicable state false claims laws

-- administrative remedies for false claims

-- any comparable state laws pertaining to penalties for false claims and statements

-- whistleblower protections
+- A. The DRA provisions aimed at reducing Medicaid fraud and abuse require health care providers to do a number of things, including establish written policies for all employees, contractors and agents that provide detailed information about: - the federal False Claims Act (31 U.S.C.
+3729-3733) - applicable state false claims laws - administrative remedies for false claims - any comparable state laws pertaining to penalties for false claims and statements - whistleblower protections